 Atenolol is effective for at least 24 hours after a single oral dose.
 The drug facilitates compliance by its acceptability to patients and simplicity of dosing.
 The narrow dose range and early patient response ensure that the effect of the drug in individual patients is quickly demonstrated.
-Atenolol is compatible with diuretics, other antihypertensive agents and antianginal agents (see section 4.5).
+Atenolol is compatible with diuretics, other hypotensive agents and antianginals (see section 4.5).
 Since it acts preferentially on beta-receptors in the heart, Atenolol may, with care, be used successfully in the treatment of patients with respiratory disease, who cannot tolerate non-selective beta-blockers.